 Notes

 Estimate only, not tax or financial advice.
 This tool uses the IRS Uniform Lifetime Table from Publication 590-B, which applies to most account owners.
 A separate Joint Life table applies if your sole beneficiary is a spouse more than 10 years younger than you.
-Missed RMDs can trigger a penalty, so confirm your amount and deadline at irs.gov.
+Missed RMDs under SECURE 2.0 trigger a 25% excise tax on the shortfall (reduced to 10% if corrected promptly) — confirm your amount and deadline at irs.gov.